Senate advances health care bill as McCain makes dramatic return; Pence breaks tie

 “Obamacare isn’t the answer, but doing nothing to try to solve the problems it has created isn’t the answer either,” Heller said in a statement.
 “If the final product isn’t improved for the state of Nevada, then I will not vote for it; if it is improved, I will support it.”

-Republican leaders Tuesday are trying to thread any needle they can to appease other holdouts.
+Republican leaders Tuesday worked thread any needle they can to appease other holdouts.

 “The only goal is to get onto the bill.
 Nothing happens until we do, so that’s the only goal,” a Republican aide said.

-Note: This story is breaking and has been updated.